athackst/workstation_setup/examples/dev_release_vscode/README.md

 ## Deployment

-The deployment steps for this workflow are similar dev/release workflow.
+The deployment steps for this workflow are similar [dev_release](../dev_release/README.md) release workflow.
 Development is performed in a different container than the release, where the build outputs are copied into the release container.

 Run the release script on the host computer.